yiisoft/yii2/docs/guide/structure-views.md

 Note that if you call [[yii\web\View::registerMetaTag()]] multiple times, it will register multiple meta tags, regardless whether the meta tags are the same or not.

-To make sure there is only a single instance of a meta tag type, you can specify a key when calling the method.
+To make sure there is only a single instance of a meta tag type, you can specify a key as a second parameter when calling the method.
 For example, the following code registers two "description" meta tags.
 However, only the second one will be rendered.

 ```html